-- (a) Any person over the age of eighteen, who knowingly uses a computer to solicit, entice, seduce or lure, or attempt to solicit, entice, seduce or lure, a minor known or believed to be at least four years younger than the person using the computer or a person he or she believes to be such a minor, in order to engage in any illegal act proscribed by the provisions of article eight [§§ 61-8-1 et seq.
-(Crimes Against Chastity, Morality and Decency)], eight-b [§§ 61-8B-1 et seq.
-(Sexual Offenses)], eight-c [§§ 61-8C-1 et seq.
-(Filming of Sexually Explicit Conduct of Minors)] or eight-d [§§ 61-8D-1 et seq.
-(Child Abuse)] of this chapter, or any felony offense under section four hundred one [§ 60A-4-401 (relating to controlled and counterfeit substances)], article four, chapter sixty-a of this code, is guilty of a felony - (b) Any person over the age of eighteen who uses a computer in the manner proscribed by the provisions of subsection (a) of this section and who additionally engages in any overt act designed to bring himself or herself into the minor's, or the person believed to be a minor's, physical presence with the intent to engage in any sexual activity or conduct with such a minor that is prohibited by law, is guilty of a felony.... - 1.2.1 Recommendation: Amend W. Va.
-Code Ann. § 61-3C-14b (Soliciting, etc. a minor via computer; soliciting a minor and traveling to engage the minor in prohibited sexual activity; penalties) criminalize purchasing or soliciting commercial sex with a minor regardless of the mode of communication.
+(a) Any person over the age of 18, who knowingly uses a computer to solicit, entice, seduce, or lure, or attempt to solicit, entice, seduce or lure, a minor known or believed to be at least four years younger than the person using the computer in order to engage in any illegal act proscribed by the provisions of §61-8-1 et seq.
+[Crimes Against Chastity, Morality and Decency], §61-8B-1 et seq.
+[Sexual Offenses], §61-8C-1 et seq.
+[Filming of Sexually Explicit Conduct of Minors], or §61-8D-1 et seq.
+[Child Abuse] of this code, or any felony offense under §60A-4-401 [relating to controlled and counterfeit substances] of this code, is guilty of a felony

+(b) Any person violating the provisions of subsection (a) of this section who engages in any overt act designed to bring himself or herself into the minor's, or the person believed to be a minor's, physical presence with the intent to engage in any sexual activity or conduct with such a minor that is prohibited by law, is guilty of a felony intended to apply to buyers in the Justice for Victims of Trafficking Act (JVTA) of 2015 Pub.
+L. No. 114-22, 129 Stat 227, enacted on May 29, 2015.
+The JVTA adds the terms "patronize" and "solicit" to the list of prohibited conduct and expressly states, "section 108 of this title amends section 1591 of title 18, United States Code, to add the words 'solicits or patronizes' to the sex trafficking statute making absolutely clear for judges, juries, prosecutors, and law enforcement officials that criminals who purchase sexual acts from human trafficking victims may be arrested, prosecuted, and convicted as sex trafficking offenders when this is merited by the facts of a particular case."
+Id. at Sec.
+109. The Eighth Circuit decision in United States v.
+Jungers and the federal sex trafficking law as amended by the Justice for Victims of Trafficking Act establish persuasive authority when state courts interpret the string of verbs constituting prohibited conduct in state sex trafficking laws (in particular, the term "obtains") to the extent such interpretation does not conflict with state case law.

+Further, W. Va.
+Code Ann. § 61-8-32(a), (b)7 (Soliciting, etc. a minor by means other than via computer; soliciting a minor and traveling to engage the minor in prohibited sexual activity; definition of minor; penalties) provides,